-- Upload one or more appliance software packages on Pulse One, see "Uploading an Appliance Software Package to Pulse One" on page 81. - You must ensure that each appliance has its DMI enabled and configured correctly, see "Checking DMI Settings" on page 83. - Upgrade a single appliance, see "Upgrading an Appliance" on page 84. - Upgrade all appliances in an appliance group, see "Upgrading All Target Appliances in a Group" on page 86. - Upgrade both appliances in a cluster, see "Upgrading All Appliances in a Cluster" on page 88. - Schedule the upgrade of an appliance in two stages: - First, schedule the upload of an image to a staging area on an appliance. - Second, schedule the installation of a staged software package on an appliance.
+- Upgrade a single appliance, see "Upgrading Software on an Appliance" on page 85. - Upgrade all appliances in an appliance group, see "Upgrading Software on all Target Appliances in a Group" on page 87. - Upgrade both appliances in a cluster, see "Upgrading Software on all Appliances in a Cluster" on page 89. - Schedule the upgrade of an appliance in two stages: - First, schedule the upload of an image to a staging area on an appliance. - Second, schedule the installation of a staged software package on an appliance.

-For details, see "Scheduling Upgrade-Related Tasks" on page 89.
+For details, see "Scheduling Upgrade-Related Tasks" on page 90.